keatinl1/Filter_IMU/README.md

 ### Results

 The results from the filter are shown in figure 4.
-It removed the large peaks from the signal but there were still high frequency readings.
+It reduced the magnitude of the large peaks from the signal but they were still present, there were also small high frequency readings still present.

 <p align="center">
   <kbd>